-Kuaokala Trail is a 4.3 mile moderately trafficked out and back trail located near Waialua, HI that features beautiful wild flowers and is rated as moderate.
+Kuaokala Trail is a 4.3 mile moderately trafficked out and back trail located near Waialua, Hawaii that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, and nature trips and is accessible year-round.

 Directions from Honolulu: Drive towards Kaena Point on Farrington Highway until you reach Yokohama Bay.
 Turn right and check in with your permit at the security guard station.
 Proceed up the road until you get to the intersection with the second guard shack on the left.
 Turn right at the stop sign and proceed past the Kaena Point Tracking Station.
 Once past the tracking station, the road curves to the left and you will pass another intersection on the right.
 Adjacent to the next intersection is a large dirt parking area.
 Park in this lot, which is located to the left of the unpaved road that descends down into Manini Gulch.
 The trail starts directly to the right side of the road.